Your Journey to Italian Fluency

 - l'origine (f.)
 (Di dov'è Lei? / Di dove sei?
 (Where are you from?))

-The distinction between 'tu' (informal you) and 'Lei' (formal you) is crucial in Italian.
+Social Navigation: The distinction between 'tu' (informal you) and 'Lei' (formal you) is your passport to Italian social grace!
 Use 'tu' with friends, family, children, and people you know well.
-'Lei' (always capitalized when referring to 'you' formally) is used to show respect when addressing strangers, older individuals, or in professional settings, and verbs are conjugated accordingly.
+'Lei' (always capitalized when meaning 'you' formally) shows respect when addressing strangers, older individuals, or in professional settings.
+Remember: verbs change their conjugation based on which form you choose!

 - io (I)